tetris245/ULTRAbc/README.md

   - The category is specified by a number:  1 = Items - 2 = Clothes (excluding cosplay) - 3 = Cosplay - 4 = Body - 5 = All categories
   - This command is submitted to the Uwall/Ulist limitations
 * Added the allcolor and tallcolor options to the message command
-* Restored the cgame and chess commands
+* Restored the cgame and chess commands (except the kidnap option for the cgame command)
 * Removed the itemcolor1 command (as it is replaced by the allcolor command)
 * Renamed the itemcolor2 command as itemcolor
 * Moved Decals to the cosplay category